 If this is a scam, the offending party may face additional criminal charges of mail fraud.

 If you receive a written notice of the alleged debt, you have 30 days to dispute it in writing.
 Once the debt is disputed, debt collection activity must halt until the collector sends you proof.
 If it persists without proof, you need to speak with a Kansas City attorney about exercising your rights.

 Don’t put up with unfair debt collection.
-If debt collectors won’t leave you alone about a debt that doesn’t belong to you, you need to speak with a fair debt collection attorney in Kansas City.
+If debt collectors won’t leave you alone about a debt that doesn’t belong to you, you need to speak with a fair debt collection attorney in Kansas City and St. Louis.
 Stecklein & Rapp believes in the consumer’s right to protect themselves from unfair debt claims.
 This is why we offer you the chance to discuss your disputed debt with one of our attorneys at no additional cost.

 Why should you pay a debt you don’t owe?
 Let an attorney at Stecklein & Rapp in Kansas City help you find a way to remedy this situation.
 Set up a no-cost consultation today through this website or by calling our office.